cellml/libcellml/docs/tutorials/tutorial4/tutorial4_cpp.rst

 .. container:: dothis

     **3.b** Call the :code:`initializeStatesAndConstants` function to initalise the arrays you created earlier.
-    Print them to the terminal for checking.
+    Print them to the terminal for checking. **TODO** US spelling of functions??

 Printing to the terminal should show you that while the CellML :code:`Variable` items for which we specified an initial value have been applied, the constant :code:`c` has not yet been evaluated.
 There's a second helper function :code:`computeComputedConstants(double *variables)` which will do this for you.